Beto, Bentz, Becas: The Surprising Cross-Lingual Effectiveness of BERT: Experiments

 \subsection{Question \#1: Is mBERT Multilingual?}

 \insertMLDocTable

-\paragraph{MLDoc} We include two recent strong baselines. \citet{schwenk2018corpus} use MultiCCA, multilingual word embeddings trained with a bilingual dictionary \cite{ammar2016massively}, and convolution neural networks.
-Concurrent to our work, \citet{artetxe2018massively} pretrain a multilingual sentence representation with a sequence-to-sequence model where the decoder only has access to a max-pooling of the encoder hidden states.
-The model requires bitext for training.
+\paragraph{MLDoc} We include two strong baselines. \citet{schwenk-li-2018-corpus} use MultiCCA, multilingual word embeddings trained with a bilingual dictionary \cite{ammar2016massively}, and convolution neural networks.
+Concurrent to our work, \citet{artetxe2018massively} use bitext between English/Spanish and the rest of languages to pretrain a multilingual sentence representation with a sequence-to-sequence model where the decoder only has access to a max-pooling of the encoder hidden states.

 mBERT outperforms (\cref{tab:mldoc}) multilingual word embeddings and performs comparably with a multilingual sentence representation, even though mBERT does not have access to bitext.
 Interestingly, mBERT outperforms \citet{artetxe2018massively} in distantly related languages like Chinese and Russian and under-performs in closely related Indo-European languages.